CS2541-ML4H2019/CS2541-ML4H2019.github.io/schedule.md

 	<b> Reflection Questions on Required Papers</b>:
 	<ul>
 		<li> What are ways that bias can enter into a machine learning model's predictions?</li>
-		<li> WAre there reasons that bias in medical data may be harder to detect or distentangle?</li>
+		<li> Are there reasons that bias in medical data may be harder to detect or distentangle?</li>
 	</ul>
     </td>
   </tr>